musaeed/Procedural-modeling-of-buildings/README.md

 qmake .
 ```

 You should get a *Makefile* in your folder after this.
 Please use it to compile and run the program.

+I am also using somre pre-defined textures that can be downloaded [here](http://www.filedropper.com/textures).
+After downloading the textures change the paths to the textures in the [texture.cpp](https://github.com/musaeed/Procedural-modeling-of-buildings/blob/master/ProceduralBuidlings/textures.cpp) file.

-For any questions please email me at muhammad.omar555 [at] gmail . com
+For any further questions please contact me at muhammad.omar555 [at] gmail . com